14haru/zhang_lab/research_note/How_to_tf-gpu.md

 ## 2. Install CUDA
 ### 2.1 How to install CUDA
-You can install CUDA at this URL.\
+You can install CUDA from this URL.\
 https://developer.nvidia.com/cuda-toolkit-archive

 If the installation is successful, You can see the path at `Edit the system environment variable` like this image.\